Smoked Lamb Dolmades Recipe

 1½ Cups short-grain rice

 2 Tsp cinnamon

 Salt & pepper

 Juice of 1 lemon

 Bradley Smoker oak bisquettes

-- Heat 1 tbsp of olive oil in a pan and add ground lamb allowing it to lightly brown.
+Heat 1 tablespoon of olive oil in a pan and add ground lamb allowing it to lightly brown.

-- Heat remaining 1 tbsp of olive oil in a pan and add onions and garlic, cook until translucent.
+Heat remaining 1 tablespoon of olive oil in a pan and add onions and garlic, cook until translucent.

-- Place 2 tsp of filling in the centre of the grape leaf; tuck the bottom half up, then fold in the sides and roll tightly.
+Place 2 teaspoons of filling in the centre of the grape leaf; tuck the bottom half up, then fold in the sides and roll tightly.

-- Pour hot water, lemon juice and olive oil over top and weigh down dolmades with a plate, bring to a boil and simmer on low heat for 1 – 1 ½ hours or until grape leaves or slightly darkened and softer.
+Pour hot water, lemon juice and olive oil over top and weigh down dolmades with a plate.
+Bring to a boil and simmer on low heat for 1 – 1 ½ hours, or until grape leaves are slightly darkened and softer.